ryanstraits/ryanstraits.github.io/about.md

 * I still consider Seth Cohen [a fashion icon](https://twitter.com/ryanstraits/status/817788129298042886).
 * I'll take a chocolate chip cookie over a donut any day.
 * By trade, I'm an Engineer but as of 2017, have moved in to the Project Management realm.
-* I host a [podcast](), because it's 2018, I'm a white male, and why not?
+* I co-host a [podcast](), because it's 2018 and I'm a middle-aged white male, so why not?

 I'm a husband to an all-around amazing girl and a doting dad to two of the most fun kids this side of the Mississippi, so you're going to see that reflected in far too much of what I write about.
 I'm going to go ahead and just pre-apologize for all the gushing and fawning right here to save myself the trouble later on.

-Lastly, I wear the glasses because my wife likes them, and when you're my age, that's about the closest you're going to get to feeling cool.
+Lastly, I wear the glasses because my wife likes them, and when you're my age, that's about the closest you're going to get to being cool.

 ---